 2. Brussels Sprouts

 Filling up on carbs and fatty foods won’t satisfy your body in a lasting way.
-If you’re looking for a savory alternative to add to your plate and boost your heart health, go for Brussels sprouts.
-These green, cruciferous vegetables to our diets.
-Not only are they a nutritious side dish low in calories and packed with fiber (four sprouts contain only 40 calories, 3 grams of dietary fiber and 2 grams of protein), but Brussels sprouts are also an amazing source of vitamin C and folic acid.
+If you’re looking for a savory alternative to add to your plate and boost your heart health, go for brussels sprouts.
+Not only are they a nutritious side dish low in calories and packed with fiber (four sprouts contain only 40 calories, 3 grams of dietary fiber and 2 grams of protein), but brussels sprouts are also an amazing source of vitamin C and folic acid.
 You can cook them with olive oil or a touch of brown sugar and salt, and then microwave for five minutes.
-If you are not a fan of Brussels sprouts, replace them with other cruciferous or dark-green fall veggies such as broccoli, collard greens, kale and cauliflower.
+If you are not a fan of brussels sprouts, replace them with other cruciferous or dark-green fall veggies such as broccoli, collard greens, kale and cauliflower.
 Studies have shown that eating at least two-and-a-half servings of vegetables daily can cut the risk of heart disease by about 25 percent.